soundsofmath/repository.atom/leia/script.skin.helper.widgets/README.md

-##### Next Episodes
+#####Next Episodes
 ```
 plugin://script.skin.helper.widgets/?action=next&mediatype=episodes&reload=$INFO[Window(Home).Property(widgetreload)]
 ```
 Provides a list of the nextup episodes.
-Searches for next episode after the last played, otherwise returns the first unwatched episode.
+This can be the first episode in progress from a tv show or the next unwatched from a in progress show.
 Note: the reload parameter is needed to auto refresh the widget when the content has changed.

 ________________________________________________________________________________________________________

-##### Recommended Movies
+#####Recommended Movies
 ```
 plugin://script.skin.helper.widgets/?action=recommended&mediatype=movies&reload=$INFO[Window(Home).Property(widgetreload-movies)]
 ```
-Provides a list of the in-progress movies AND movies sorted by rating.
+Provides a list of the in progress movies AND recommended movies based on rating.
-An alternate behavior for this widget is available in settings, which finds movies similar to all recently watched movies.
 Note: the reload parameter is needed to auto refresh the widget when the content has changed.

 ________________________________________________________________________________________________________

-##### Recommended Media
+#####Recommended Media
 ```
 plugin://script.skin.helper.widgets/?action=recommended&mediatype=media&reload=$INFO[Window(Home).Property(widgetreload2)]
 ```